 Banff is famous for being surrounded by incredible nature, bright turquoise lakes, towering mountains, and lots of wildlife.
 It’s no wonder the city and its surroundings have become so popular over the years.
 There are so many things to see in and around Banff that it can get overwhelming.
 This is why we put together a list of the 6 best things to do in Banff in fall!

 Watch the Sunrise at Moraine Lake

 Catching the sunrise at Moraine Lake is one of the top moments when visiting Banff in fall.
 However, if you’re not a morning person, Moraine Lake at any time of the day is a great place to visit.
 It is known for its bright turquoise water and is absolutely breathtaking to see in person.
-It is often referred to as the “other lake,” meaning the other lake apart from the famous Lake Louise.
+It is often referred to as the “other lake,” meaning the other lake apart from the even more famous Lake Louise.
 However, the beauty of Moraine Lake captured us when we visited years ago and it has become our favorite lake in Banff National Park.

 Watching the sunrise at Moraine Lake is one of those “once in a lifetime” experiences.
 On a non-windy morning, the water is so calm, it perfectly reflects the mountain range behind it.
 And once the sun rays hit those mountain tops, they appear in the brightest pink and orange colors.
 It’s an incredible sight to see but getting there requires a bit of planning.